astrskai/astrsk-ai-docs/docs/session/session-settings.md

 Add or remove cards that are used in the session.
 Although adding and removing cards are possible on the session edit screen, the card information must be edited from the cards screen.

 ![Edit cards](./images/edit-cards-step.png)
-*[Image placeholder: Cards editing interface in the settings panel]*

 ## Flow and agents